TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

 to usb-headnode.git/bin/upgrade.sh which is about the major SDC 6.5 -> 7 upgrade).
 See HEAD-1795 for intended improvements to this process.

+## A note for ancient SDC7's

+You have an "ancient" SDC7 install if any of the following are true:

+- You don't have an 'amonredis' zone, i.e. `vmadm list | grep amonredis` on the HN GZ is empty.
+- You don't have an 'sdc' zone, i.e. `vmadm list | grep sdc` on the HN GZ is empty.

+If you have an ancient SDC7, then the following instructions have pitfalls.
+You need to speak with Trent Mick or others knowing SDC incr-upgrades to proceed.

 ## Prepare for upgrades (all zones)

 Get the latest 'incr-upgrade' package